javinoto/key-generator/README.md

    {"username":"<custom user-name>","private_key":"<paste full generated .pem private key>"}
    ```

 It automatically handles newline characters (\n), ensuring the key is stored in the correct format.<br>
-This works seamlessly with the `public` key in Base64 (public key without extension .pem)
+> This works seamlessly with the generated `public` key in Base64 (public key without extension .pem)

 ---